ImageMagick/MagickCache/README.md

 $ magick-cache -passkey passkey.txt expire /opt/magick-cache movies/image/mission-impossible/cast
 ```

-## Identify the Magick Cache content
+## Identify the MagickCache content

 Perhaps you want to identify all the content you own: